Native Americans had the right idea.

 Montgomery said there’s general agreement with the task force that something needs to change.

 “Everybody’s on board,” she said.
-The challenge to Montgomery is “trying to identify what are the right projects and the right places.”
+The challenge to her is “trying to identify what are the right projects and the right places.”

 Well, not everyone is on board.
 There are outliers, as Montgomery described, like Chad Hanson, who thinks California Gov. Gavin Newsom’s administration is making “all the wrong moves” with his forest management task force.